VERTEBRA ANATOMY

 • Provides attachment for intervertebral discs

-• Supports stability and flexibility of the spine
+• Supports stability and flexibility of your spine

 Annular Epiphysis